Sport in Israel: Lacrosse

 The Israel men's national lacrosse team has competed in the European Lacrosse Championships in 2012 finishing in 8th place, and in 2016 finished 2nd.
 Additionally they finished 7th at the World Lacrosse Championship in 2014.

 Domestically, there are two men's clubs and one women's club that operate within Israel.

 In 2025, the Israeli team won first place in the European Men's Lacrosse Championship.

+The Israel women's national lacrosse team won the bronze medal at the 2026 World Lacrosse Women's Championship in Tokyo, defeating the Haudenosaunee 7–4 in the third-place game.
+It was Israel's first medal at the women's world championship.

 Martial arts

 Krav Maga is taught to most citizens in the army, and practiced recreationally throughout the country.
 The Association of Martial Arts in Israel is chaired by Hamad Amar, an Israeli Druze member of the Knesset.
 Krav Maga’s effectiveness and practical approach to self-defense have won it widespread admiration and adherence around the world.

 Nili Block is a world champion kickboxer and Muay Thai fighter.
 Yulia Sachkov is a world champion kickboxer.

 Judo is one of the five sports in which Israeli athletes have won Olympic medals.
 It is the most successful Israeli sport at the Olympics providing five of the nine Olympic medals Israel has won.
 In 2013, Yarden Gerbi won a gold medal at the Judo World Championships, and in 2016 she won a bronze medal at the Olympics.
 Other notable Israeli judokas include: